CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex01_Deploy_Sentinel.md

     > **Note:** After opening the **Microsoft Defender portal**, it may take **5–10 minutes** for the **Microsoft Sentinel workspace** to appear in the **Workspaces** list.
 If no workspace is displayed initially, **wait for a few minutes and refresh the page**, and then proceed to connect the workspace.
 If the workspace is **already connected**, please **proceed to the next step**.

+    >**Note:** If the workspace is not populated with 5-10 minutes please reachout to cloudlabsupport@spektrasystems.com

+    > **Important:** The total lab duration already includes any waiting time required for deployments, data connectors, or services (such as the **5–10 minutes** mentioned above).
+Please do not worry if certain steps take additional time to complete, and plan your activities accordingly while performing the lab.

 1. On the **Choose a workspace** page, select the workspace **uniquenameDefender (1)**, and then click **Next (2)**.

     ![](../Media/lab7-s12.png)